-In simple word, it permits you to transfer files between your computer and hosting server.
+In simple words, it permits you to transfer files between your computer and hosting server.

-At this point, you might be thinking of why you need FTP while there is already a media uploader inside WordPress admin area which allow you to upload files like images, audio, video, PDF and more other types of files.
+At this point, you might be thinking of why you need FTP while there is already a media uploader inside the WordPress admin area which allows you to upload files like images, audio, video, PDF, and more other types of files.

 Why Use FTP?